jelix/saml-module/README.md

 Installation
 ============

 This module is for Jelix 1.6.21 and higher.
-It replaces the jauth module, and it is compatible with jauthdb, jauthdb_admin modules.
+It is compatible with jauth, jauthdb, jauthdb_admin and jcommunity modules.

 It uses the [onelogin/php-saml](https://github.com/onelogin/php-saml/) library.
 This library requires: